Using

 5) Take folders to an available bench for examination.

-6) Dissection or removal of specimen parts is not permitted.
+6) Dissection or removal of specimen parts is not permitted without express permission from the Curator.

 7) Specimens must be returned to the same folder from which they were taken, and in the same order.